Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 Q: Going through the quick way.

 A: Through the quick way, there's less destruction.
 Less destruction.
 However, there's going to be some destruction, but it's not going to be poisonous, unless [unintelligible], twice.
-Then it will be poisonous.Not only some of the nutrients damaged, but it will be poisonous.
+Then it will be poisonous.
+Not only some of the nutrients damaged, but it will be poisonous.

 Q: We had a problem with that.
 They ran it through when we first got to the terminal, and then they wanted to do it again, which made me, like, need a little extra nut formula or something.
 So that's a problem.
 I think they do do it twice.
 If you're going to do that.